 Dextroamphetamine Sulfate ER

 Dextroamphetamine Sulfate treats ADHD and Narcolepsy, helping you pay attention, stay alert, and manage impulsive behaviors.
 This medication may also help you organize tasks and improve your listening skills.
-You’ll take this medication in capsule form one to three times a day, depending on the recommendation of your care provider.
+You’ll take this medication in capsule form typically once or twice a day, although it should be taken before noon, so there’s not much time to take it on a twice a day dosing schedule, depending on the recommendation of your care provider.

 Some common side effects of Dextroamphetamine Sulfate include: